sinanugur/MirMachine/docs/options.md

 Required arguments for a MirMachine run are: __--node__, __--species__ and __--genome__.

+You can select any name for **species name**.
+It is simply defines how you want to name your run.

+The **genome file** must be a FASTA file.
+Its location is not important.

+For example:

+`MirMachine.py --node Caenorhabditis --species foo --genome /path/tp/genome/example.fasta`

+This will start a MirMachine run and search for all miRNAs belong to __Caenorhabditis__ node.

+You can query all available nodes with:

+`MirMachine.py --print-all-nodes`

 ```
 Usage:
     MirMachine.py --node <text> --species <text> --genome <text> [--model <text>] [--cpu <integer>] [--add-all-nodes|--single-node-only] [--unlock|--remove] [--dry]